 learning differences

-When Greg was a child, it became clear he 'thinks & learns differently'.
-He learned how to navigate that path, but it was still not always easy for others to see his potential.
-At 18, he was rejected from every college he hoped to attend.
+When Greg was a child, others did not necessarily see his potential.
+At 18, even though he had good grades, he was rejected from every college he hoped to attend.
 He did not give up and found a school that would give him a chance.
-After he graduated college, his path came full circle when he became an educator & the head of a foundation helping students pursue their educational dreams.
-The books based on his story have been used at schools that value students who think & learn differently (e.g. a school for students with autism & learning differences got copies for its staff & students).
+After he graduated college, his path came full circle when he became an educator and the head of a foundation helping students pursue their educational dreams.
 SCROLL DOWN

-The books, workbooks &/or posters have also been used by nonprofits (e.g. chapter of Special Olympics) for their Board, staff, the people they serve &/or local students.
-Greg has done book signings (e.g. Bluegrass Autism Walk), spoken at schools (i.e. assemblies & graduations) for students who think & learn differently, guest lectured on topics like thinking methodologies at universities, and spoken at local & national events for parents, educators & future educators.
+His books have been used at schools that value students who think and learn differently (e.g. school for students with autism and learning differences got copies for its staff and students).
+The books, workbooks and/or posters have also been used by nonprofits (e.g. a chapter of Special Olympics) for their Board, staff, the people they serve and/or local youth.
+Greg has done book signings (e.g. Bluegrass Autism Walk), spoken at schools (e.g. assemblies and graduations) for students who think and learn differently, guest lectured at universities on topics like thinking methodologies, participated in private Q&A's, and spoken at local and national events, and conferences for parents, educators, and future educators.
 He has been featured by media like Education Week.
 He has written for the media as well (e.g. article about an artist inspired by his son who has autism).
-During the pandemic, Greg has teamed up with nonprofits (e.g. The Arc of Norfolk) on long-distance activities involving the books.